Creative Commons License 2023 Volume 10 Issue 4

 In Ethiopia, areas at altitudes between 1,600 and 2,000 m above sea level are epidemic-prone hypoendemic zones of malaria [14, 15].
 Malaria prevalence has been found to vary among locations, possibly because of the country’s heterogeneous topography and weather conditions [16].

 All population groups are affected by the erratic and seasonal transmission of malaria in Ethiopia.
 The key harvesting seasons of September to December and April to May coincide with the biannual malaria transmission peaks, which have substantial effects on the nation's subsistence economy.
 About 30% of all disability-adjusted life threats lost are due to malaria [17].
 In 2009, malaria was the most common reason for people to seek medical attention in Ethiopia.
 It accounted for 12% of all outpatient visits and nearly 8.55% of all hospital admissions as per the Ethiopia Federal Ministry of Health (FMoH).
-The FMoH estimate that there are five to ten million clinical malaria cases and approximately 70,000 people die of malaria each year [10, 18].
+The FMoH estimates that there are five to ten million clinical malaria cases and approximately 70,000 people die of malaria each year [10, 18].
 It has also been documented in the nationwide child survival study that malaria affects school attendance by 20% and contributes to 47% of child deaths in Ethiopia [16].
-However, given that a sizeable section of the population lacks access to health care services, these numbers may significantly underestimate the real burden of malaria in the nation.
+However, given that a sizeable section of the population lacks access to healthcare services, these numbers may significantly underestimate the real burden of malaria in the nation.

 Significant epidemics occur every five to eight years, with focal epidemics being the most common form.
 Large-scale malaria outbreaks struck 3368 places in 211 Districts in 2003 from April to December, resulting in two million clinical and confirmed cases and 3000 fatalities [16].